pebblecode/pebble-handbook/hiring-great-talent/recruitment-process.md

 ### First Contact

-If you are sourcing potential candidates, then it’s important to remember what it feels like to be approached by a recruiter and how painful that experience can sometimes be.
+If you are sourcing potential candidates, it’s important to remember what it feels like to be approached by a recruiter and how painful that experience can sometimes be.
 While you will essentially be selling pebble {code}, it cannot come across too much like a sell.

 A few options to consider:

-- A warm connections are always better, people are more receptive to people they know and trust, so where possible use our networks to get in touch with candidates.
+- Warm connections are always better, people are more receptive to people they know and trust, so where possible use our networks to get in touch with candidates.
 - Getting to know people via social networks like twitter allows candidates to get to know you a little better too.
-It takes a little more time but it’s a more human and personal approach to connecting with someone.
+It takes a more time but a more human and personal approach to connecting with someone.
 - Cold phone calls are generally hated by all, but cold emails are not quite as bad.
 An email is always welcome if it is relevant to the candidates at the right time in their career.

 **Related Links:**